realm/realm-puzzle/README.md

 ### Realm Platform

-This application demonstrates features of the [Realm Platform](http://lrealm.io) and needs to have a working instance of the Realm Object Server version 2.0 or higher available to make data available between instances of the Puzzle app.
-The Realm Mobile Platform can be downloaded from [Realm  Platform](http://realm.io/pricing).
-It is delivered as a series of as a modular server system that runs with nodejs and can be installed on macOS or Linux.
-For information on installing the Realm Platform Server components, please download a copy of the [Developer edition](https://realm.io/pricing/).
+This application demonstrates features of the [Realm Platform](https://realm.io/products/realm-platform/) and needs to have a working instance of the Realm Object Server version 2 to make data available between instances of the Puzzle app.
+The Realm Platform can be installed via npm as a node application for macOS or Linux.
+For installation instructions please see the [Realm Object Server installation instructions](https://realm.io/docs/get-started/installation/developer-edition/).
+If you already got Node.js installed, it's a one-liner.

 ### Realm Studio
 Another useful tool is [Realm Studio](https://realm.io/products/realm-studio/) which is available for macOS, Linux nd Windows and allow developers to inspect and manage Realms.
 Realm Studio is recommended for all developers and can be downloaded from the [Realm web site](https://realm.io/products/realm-studio/).